A long-range vision for North Downtown

 The City received a $657,000 grant from the Contra Costa Transportation Authority (CCTA) to pay for planning expertise, technical studies, project management and public outreach.
 The City is contributing staff to direct and collaborate on this plan.

 How long will the planning process take?

-The project kicked off in May 2016 and the public draft Specific Plan and EIR are expected to be completed by the end of 2017.
+The project kicked off in May 2016 and the public draft Specific Plan and EIR are expected to be completed by mid-2018.
 A conceptual schedule is here.